top of page

 +12V = Orange

-Cable Managment & Record Keeping
+Cable Management & Record Keeping

 A tidy neat wired sim looks like eye candy!
 It's a pleasure to look at and prevents those with OCD from having a mini-meltdown.